-Back in 2008, Jason was in software sales and started looking for a way to network with other manufacturers.
+Back in 2008, Jason was in software sales and started looking for manufacturing associations or some way to network with other manufacturers.
 There were plenty of small, specifically-niched groups…but none for all manufacturers in general.
 Why?

 Jason’s biggest challenge was to unite a room of competitors.

 The first meeting in February of 2008, contained 16 members to begin with – and many of them knew one another as business rivals.
 To break the tension, Jason started by asking, “Who here uses exactly the same equipment?”

 “Even if you did have the same equipment, who in here has exactly the same knowledge and contacts in the industry?”
 Nobody.

 “I said, ‘If we’ll work together… we will be able to build an organization that will allow each of you to take on bigger projects than you would want to take on by yourself.